Non-British personnel in the RAF during the Battle of Britain: Ireland

-The Irish Free State (officially called Ireland from 1937) seceded from the British rule in 1922 after a two-year war of independence.
+The Irish Free State (officially called Ireland or, in Gaelic, Eire from 1937) seceded from the British rule in 1922 after a two-year war of independence.
 Relations between the two countries were still strained in 1940.
 Although technically a British dominion, Ireland remained neutral for the duration of the Second World War.

 Many individual Irish citizens did enlist in the British military, however, and ten pilots from the country fought in the RAF during the Battle of Britain.
 One of them, Brendan "Paddy" Finucane, became an ace who would claim a total of 32 enemy aircraft before he was killed in 1942.
 The eldest of five children, Finucane grew up in County Dublin, where his father had taken part in the Easter Rising of 1916.
 He and his family moved to England in 1936, and he enlisted in the Royal Air Force aged 17.
 Finucane became operational in July 1940 and downed his first Bf 109 on 12 August, claiming a second the following day.
 During a 51-day period in 1941, Finucane claimed 16 Messerschmitt Bf 109 fighters shot down, while he was flying with an Australian squadron.
 Finucane became the youngest Wing Commander in the RAF, a rank he received at 21.
 He was shot down on 15 July 1942.Byrne, Maurice.
 "Spitfire Paddy: A rose named after a Battle of Britain pilot." bbm.org.
 Retrieved: 28 May 2011.

+The world's last verified surviving Battle of Britain pilot was Group Captain John Hemingway, who was born in Dublin and returned to settle in Ireland in 2011.
+A Flying Officer during the Battle, he damaged a Bf 109 and was himself twice shot down in that period.
+He died on 17 March 2025.

 Jamaica

-In 1940, the island of Jamaica was crown colony under British rule.
+In 1940, the island of Jamaica was a crown colony under British rule.
 The sole Jamaican recognized as a participant in the Battle of Britain was Herbert Capstick, a Pilot Officer of British origin, who had been born in Jamaica in 1920.
 Capstick served in No. 236 Squadron RAF of Coastal Command.
 The Squadron was equipped with Bristol Blenheims and participated in anti-submarine operations in the English Channel.
 He survived the war and returned to live in Jamaica.